Albany, Tyne and Wear

 Albany is a suburb of Washington in the City of Sunderland in Tyne and Wear, historically part of County Durham.
 It is in the north of the town.
 The village is also relatively close to The Galleries Shopping Centre, Washington.

-Washington F.C. play their home games at Albany Park, but the football ground is often mistaken for being a part of Concord Village, which is just east of Albany.

 Washington 'F' Pit museum

 The Washington 'F' Pit museum is in the village, consisting of an engine house and winding gear built atop one of the earliest colliery shafts in the country.
 In 1775 a lease was given to William Russell enabling him to mine coal on the Washington estate.
 He sank eight pits (designated 'A' to 'I') in the ensuing years; 'F' pit is believed to date from 1777.